How can I monitor my Lightsail resource usage from the command line?

 The following is example iostat command output:

-The vmstat (virtual memory statistics) command collects and displays information about system memory, processes, interrupts, paging, and block I/O. The vmstat command allows you to specify a sampling interval that permits observing system activity in near-real time.
+The vmstat (virtual memory statistics) command collects and displays information about system memory, processes, interrupts, paging, and block I/O. The vmstat command allows you to specify a sample interval to observe system activity in near real time.
 The following is an example of the vmstat command and output:

-The following are commonly used options you can use with the vmstat command:
+The following are commonly used options that you can use with the vmstat command:

 The -a option displays the active and inactive memory of the system: